weiping-playnext/Zenject/README.md

     Container.InjectGameObject(gameObject);
     ```

-    Note that it will inject in a bottom-up fashion.
-So the root transforms in the given game object will always be injected last.
+    Note that it will inject all the components in their dependency order.
+So if A is injected into B and B is injected into C, then A will be injected first, then B, then C, regardless of where in the hierarchy they are all placed

 1.  **DiContainer.InjectGameObjectForComponent** - Same as InjectGameObject except it will return the given component after injection completes.